Kravca/ToDoApp/README.md

 The easiest way to migrate on-premise web application to Azure App Service is by simply copying files over to Azure Web App though FTP.
 But it is reccomended to create a WebDeploy package, as it can be reused during auto-provisioning of the solution in Azure Resource Manager (ARM) templates.
 #### Setup Azure App Service Web App
 1. Open https://portal.azure.com
 2. In the same Resource Group create 'App Service Plan', make sure location is the same as for database.
-For this lab F1 (free) tier is enough.
+For this lab B1 (basic) tier is enough.
 3. In the same Resource Group create 'Web App', specify to host it in the previously created 'App Service Plan'.
 4. Navigate to newly created Web App and click on 'Deployment Credentials' menu.
 Set your desired username and password for FTP access.
 > These credentials will work for all Web Apps, where your azure account has access to, not just this single lab web app.